 What did you feel when you were listening to this spoken data?

-If you experience lasting distress as a result of listening to the spoken data, you can contact Beyond Blue by: Calling 1300 22 4636, Using the online chat, and Emailing Beyond Blue by visiting their website.
+If you experience lasting distress as a result of listening to the spoken data, you can contact Beyond Blue by: Calling 1300 22 4636, Using the online chat, and emailing Beyond Blue by visiting their website.